act-rules/act-rules.github.io/_rules/aaa1bf.md

 ---
+id: aaa1bf
-name: No auto-play audio lasts more than 3 seconds
+name: auto-play audio does not exceed 3 seconds
-test_type: atomic
+rule_type: atomic
 description: |
-  This rule checks that none of the auto-play audio or video elements have audio that last more than 3 seconds.
+  auto-play audio content does not output audio for more than 3 seconds

-success_criterion:
-- 1.4.2 # Audio Control

-test_aspects:
+accessibility_requirements:
+input_aspects:
   - DOM Tree
   - CSS Styling
   - Audio output
+  - Visual output
 authors:
   - Anne Thyme Nørregaard
+  - Bryn Anderson
 ---

 ## Applicability

-This rule applies to any HTML `<audio>` `<video>` or `<source>` `src` file content with a `duration` of more than 3 seconds, that is set to `autoplay` and or `loop`, and has audio output that is not `paused` or `muted`.
+This rule applies to any HTML `<audio>`, `<video>` or `<source>` elements, with a `src` attribute referencing content with a duration of more than 3 seconds, that has an `autoplay` attribute equal to `true`, and that has either a `paused` or `muted` attribute equal to `false`.

 ## Expectation

-For each test target the audio does not last more than 3 seconds.
+For each test target the total audio output does not last more than 3 seconds.

 ## Assumptions